Regular tessellations

 If we place three regular pentagons (5 sides) together, it leaves a small angle.
 The angle is too small for another pentagon to fit, so it is impossible to fill the plane without the shapes either overlapping or leaving a gap.

-If we try the same thing with regular heptagons (7 sides) we see a slightly different issue:
+If we try the same thing with regular heptagons (7 sides), we see a slightly different issue:

 After joining two heptagons, the remaining angle is too small to add an extra heptagon.
-If we try this with an octagon(8 sides) or any shape with more sides, this will also fail for the same reason.
+If we try this with a regular octagon (8 sides) or any shape with more sides, this will also fail for the same reason.

 For regular tessellation, the vertices of the shapes must meet at a point, which means that the internal angles of all the shapes that meet at a vertex must add up to 360°.
 This table shows how this works for the three shapes: